ISTANBUL BLOG: Deathly silence from Erdogan as Turkey’s YouTuber gangster scandal snowballs

 The Pelicans had kept a studied silence, while Agar, with some "professional" footwork, turned the focus to Soylu, the incumbent in charge of public order.
 Soylu was in no position to stay quiet.

 There’s a feeling that The Botox has totally debunked Soylu, who got Peker's hackles up by calling him "dirty mafia" and has reacted with a criminal complaint.
-But, unless Soylu can prove otherwise, that complaint will be seen as many as nothing more than a “troll”.
+But, unless Soylu can prove otherwise, that complaint will be seen by many as nothing more than a “troll”.
 As of May 21, there is no legal probe into the case and we’ll leave it to the mainstream monkeys to relay any credible updates on this matter from the Turkish judiciary.

 The Botox, thought to be broadcasting from an abode in Dubai, responded to Soylu’s call for him to submit himself to justice by saying: “He [Soylu] says ‘don’t run away like a rat, come and throw yourself before justice… Hey Clean Sulu [Soylu], Fancy Sulu… surrender to the prosecutor and the judge whose appointments you arranged, right?
 I shall come along to the interior ministry headed by you, right?
 Clean Sulu.”